phorton9/phorton9.github.io/_posts/2023-01-01-Conformal_Inference.md

   <br/><img src='/images/DistributionWPI.png' width="300" alt="alt attribute goes here!" title="Calibration Data with Prediction Interval">
 </p>

 As outlined <a href="http://people.eecs.berkeley.edu/~angelopoulos/publications/downloads/gentle_intro_conformal_dfuq.pdf">here in section 3.3</a>, there are procedures for validating the correct implementation.
 One of which is take a number of trials and find the mean coverage value.
-I ran 100 trials and had an average coverage of 90.1% along with the following histogram of results which is roughly centered around
+I ran 100 trials and had an average coverage of 90.1% along with the following histogram of results where the percent outside the coverage interval roughly centered around 10%.

 <p align="center">
   <br/><img src='/images/coverageHist.png' width="300" alt="alt attribute goes here!" title="Histogram of Coverage Results">